 - Focus on removing objects until rooms are in a reasonably empty state and can be cleaned

 - Clean the rooms yourself or hire a cleaning professional to come in at this stage.
-Start cleaning by dusting ceilings and lights and move down to walls and floors.
+Start cleaning by dusting ceilings and lights and moving down to walls and floors.